 Tedious at best, our manual billing system only became increasingly problematic as we started to scale.
 Each acquired business had its own unique catalog of products.
 This was intrinsic for bringing more value to the parent company, while also growing their customer base quickly.

-Through the acquisition process, I started to notice a pattern in the billing systems—every acquired business had their own homegrown version of recurring billing, each with its own challenges.
+Through the acquisition process, I started to notice a pattern in the billing systems—every acquired business had its own homegrown version of recurring billing, each with its own challenges.

 It yielded many problems that surfaced during the due diligence process.